Promoting Excellence in Sexual and Reproductive Health

 What is a fast-track sign off?

-With a fast track, a trainer observes someone performing a LARC procedure, to confirm they fit the standards and are practising to a competent level as per the DOPS forms.
+With a fast-track, a trainer observes someone performing a LARC procedure, to confirm they fit the standards and are practising to a competent level as per the DOPS forms.
 We have found some people need more than one session because they need to make some amendments to their practise.

 Does the practice receiving the training/ fast-track sign-off pay the trainer for their time?